 Sulfate Minerals

-"Sulfate minerals are a group of about 200 minerals that tend to be soft, low in densities and light in colour.
-The most common minerals in the group are gypsum and barite."
+They tend to be soft, low in densities and light in colour.

 Barite

-barite mineral
+barite crystals

-Barite is the most common sulfate mineral.
+is the most common sulfate mineral.
 It forms tabular or prismatic crystals or crested aggregates.
 Other possible habits are fibrous, stalactitic and massive.
 It is a soft and relatively heavy mineral to be a sulfate.
 It is found in hydrothermal veins associated with calcite, fluorite, sphalerite and galena.

 Gypsum